 Attention to detail

-As a surgeon, you will never be working alone.
-You will work in consultation with other physicians to help diagnose and treat your patients.
-You will also work alongside a team of other medical professionals within the operating room.
-Working in places like hospitals and treating patients is always a team effort and surgeons are no exception.
+As a surgeon, you work in consultation with other physicians to help diagnose and treat patients.
+You also work alongside a team of other medical specialists within the operating room.
+Working in places like hospitals and treating patients is a team effort.

-Surgeons lead very busy work lives.
-They may find themselves working at night, for extended shifts and on the weekends.
-Depending on your specialty, you may find your off-hours getting interrupted with urgent surgical procedures.
-Surgeons must also balance their time between surgery and office hours.
-A good surgeon will be able to manage their time effectively so that they are always at their best when it comes time to perform a surgical operation.
+Surgeons lead busy schedules and may work at night, for extended shifts or on the weekends.
+Depending on your specialty, urgent surgical procedures can interrupt your off hours.
+Surgeons also balance their time between surgery and office hours.
+A good surgeon can manage their time effectively to perform a surgical operation well.

-Surgeons will typically be working on more than one case at a time.
-They may evaluate several patients in a day, perform surgery on another, and then perform post-operation analysis on other patients.
-With so many patients to deal with at once, it's important that surgeons have strong organizational skills.
-These organizational skills will also help in managing an office, as surgeons are often responsible for ensuring that their offices and operating rooms have everything they need to treat patients.
+Typically, surgeons work on several cases at a time, such as evaluating several patients in a day, performing surgery on another and performing post-operation analysis on other patients.
+With so many patients, it's necessary for surgeons to have strong organizational skills.
+These organizational skills may also help manage the office, as surgeons are often responsible for ensuring that their offices and operating rooms have everything to treat patients.